Spade-and-Archer/igen430backend/README.md

     invert: boolean,

-    //the remaining feilds are option stretch goals minTime?: timeInSeconds,//min time the tag needs to have been on the sensor, assume 0 if undefined maxTime?: timeInSeconds, //max time that the tag can have been on the sensor, assume infinite if undefined order?: null | number // all conditions with defined order must have had their conditions
+    //the remaining feilds are optional stretch goals minTime?: timeInSeconds,//min time the tag needs to have been on the sensor, assume 0 if undefined maxTime?: timeInSeconds, //max time that the tag can have been on the sensor, assume infinite if undefined order?: null | number // all conditions with defined order must have had their conditions